stof/StofDoctrineExtensionsBundle/README.markdown

     $lm->removeTimestampableListener($em)
     $lm->removeTranslationListener($em)

-You can also attach or detach or the listeners:
+You can also attach or detach all the listeners:

     $lm->addAllListeners($em);
     $lm->removeAllListeners($em);